KeyWeeUsr/Userscripts/README.md

 # Userscripts
-Welcome to my small script collection, I hope you'll find it useful. :)
+Welcome to my small script collection, I hope you'll find it useful. :) Userscripts for google services are updated as soon as I find something missing/wrong and fix it.
+I don't spend 24/7 using only these things, however, so if there's something wrong and no mention in readme or directly in script, notify me(mail/issue/...).
 ## How to install
 You'll need an extension for your browser to use these scripts.
 ##### Prerequisites